ArmandPhilippot/dig-dir/README.md

 - `filters`: An object of filters to exclude some directories and/or files,
 - `includeFileContent`: If active, each file encountered will be read and WalkDir will return the content,
-- `recursive`: If active, Walk Dir will also read subdirectories until their is no more path to explore.
-If inactive, Walk Dir only returns the directories and files inside the given path.
+- `depth`: If `undefined`, Walk Dir will also read subdirectories until there is no more path to explore.
+If enabled, Walk Dir will returns the directories and files inside the given path until the given depth is reached.

-**Note:** If you do not provide options, by default, recursive is enabled, no filters are set and Walk Dir does not include file content.
+**Note:** By default, all options are undefined so Walk Dir will not include file content and it will continue until there is no more directory to explore.

 ### Filters